 c) type or definition: encoding applies to a single user-defined type or definition;

 d) field: encoding applies to a field in a record or set type or template.

+The with statement can contain more than one encode attribute.
+In this case, the multiple encodings are supported in the context where the attribute is used.
+The encoding used in the encoding and decoding operations can be selected statically the @only attribute modifier (27.1.2.2), dynamically using the encode operation (27.9.) and as a parameter of predefined codec functions (C.5) or inside the codec implementation.

 Restrictions

-No specific restrictions in addition to the general static rules of TTCN-3 given in clause 5.
+In addition to the general static rules of TTCN-3 given in clause 5, the following restrictions apply:

+a) If a single language element has an encode attribute with an @only modifier associated with it, no other encoding attributes are allowed for this language elements.

 Examples